-Dr. Norma Vazquez DDS is pleased to offer her patients the convenience of same-day dental implants in Riverside California.
+Dr. Norma Vazquez DDS is pleased to offer her patients the convenience of same-day dental implants.
 Dental implants are sturdy and natural feeling / looking solution to permanently replace missing teeth.
 We use the latest technology including CT Scans and computer models to accurately place implants for greater patient comfort and short recovery time.

 Dr. Norma Vazquez is a Fellow of the American Academy of Implant Dentistry (AAID).
 Contact our Riverside, CA office to schedule a consultation.